Towet-Tum/Django-Rest-Framework-Blog-Api/README.md

 # Django-Rest-Framework-Blog-Api
-This is a django rest framework with jwt blog api
+This is a django rest framework with jwt blog api for custom users